Square cuts chip card processing time by 44% to 2 seconds

-Square has announced that it has has cut its chip reader processing time for card transactions down to just two seconds.
+Square has announced that it has cut its chip reader processing time for card transactions down to just two seconds.

 The news comes a little more than a year after Jack Dorsey took to Twitter to boast that Square had trimmed its processing time down from 4.2 seconds to 3.6 seconds via a firmware update it rolled out to the Square Contactless and Chip Reader.